nonblocking/mashroom/packages/plugin-packages/mashroom-security-provider-ldap/README.md

 }
 ```

- * _loginPage_: The login URL when user is not authenticated (must match the path of _Mashroom Security Default Login Webapp_)
+ * _loginPage_: The login URL to redirect to if the user is not authenticated (Default: /login)
  * _serverUrl_: The LDAP server URL with protocol and port
- * _ldapConnectTimeout_: Connect timeout in ms (default: 3000)
+ * _ldapConnectTimeout_: Connect timeout in ms (Default: 3000)
- * _ldapTimeout_: Timeout in ms (default: 5000)
+ * _ldapTimeout_: Timeout in ms (Default: 5000)
  * _tlsOptions_: Optional TLS options if your LDAP server requires TLS.
-The options are passed to [Node TLS](https://nodejs.org/api/tls.html),
+The options are passed to [Node TLS](https://nodejs.org/api/tls.html)
-    but the file paths (e.g. for "cert") are resolved relatively to _mashroom.json_.
+    but the file paths (e.g. for "cert") are resolved relatively to the server config.
  * _bindDN_: The bind user for searching
  * _bindCredentials_: The password for the bind user
  * _baseDN_: The base DN for searches (can be empty)
  * _userSearchFilter_: The user search filter, _@username@_ will be replaced by the actual username entered in the login form
  * _groupSearchFilter_: The group search filter (can be empty if you don't want to fetch the user groups)
  * _extraDataMapping_: Optionally map extra LDAP attributes to _user.extraData_.
-The key in the map is the extraData property, the value the LDAP attribute (default: null)
+The key in the map is the extraData property, the value the LDAP attribute (Default: null)
- * _secretsMapping_: Optionally map extra LDAP attributes to _user.secrets_ (default: null)
+ * _secretsMapping_: Optionally map extra LDAP attributes to _user.secrets_ (Default: null)
- * _groupToRoleMapping_: An optional JSON file that contains a user group to roles mapping
+ * _groupToRoleMapping_: An optional JSON file that contains a user group to roles mapping (Default: /groupToRoleMapping.json)
- * _userToRoleMapping_: An optional JSON file that contains a user name to roles mapping
+ * _userToRoleMapping_: An optional JSON file that contains a user name to roles mapping (Default: /userToRoleMapping.json)
  * _authenticationTimeoutSec_: The inactivity time after that the authentication expires.
-Since this plugin uses the session to store make sure the session _cookie.maxAge_ is greater than this value.
+Since this plugin uses the session to store make sure the session _cookie.maxAge_ is greater than this value (Default: 1200)

 For a server that requires TLS you have to provide a _tlsOptions_ object: